addl/flask_blog/entries/python/flask/flask_i18n.md

 extensions=jinja2.ext.autoescape,jinja2.ext.with_
 ```

+## Extracting translatable texts
-## Generating (only .pot) files, norice this file is a  placeholder, the actual translation cames later (.po files).
+The `.pot` files are placeholder, the actual translation comes later (.po files).

-By default Babel uses English (en) and when generating files the English is the base, so generating a file for Spanish, will generated a file with the par EN-ES.
+By default, Babel uses English (en) and when generating files the English is the base, so generating a file for Spanish, will generate a file with the par EN-ES.

 ```commandline
 pybabel extract -F babel.cfg -o messages.pot .